r-grandorder/tri-hermes/en/pages/avalon.md

 I don't get it...Am I really fine with this?

 **Holmes:**
-{(M)Mister/(F)Miss} Fujimaru, you are scared of understanding the current situation, of analyzing the world, are you not?
+{(M) Mister /(F) Miss} Fujimaru, you are scared of understanding the current situation, of analyzing the world, are you not?

 **Holmes:**
 I understand.
 To tell the truth, it's always been on my mind too.